Causal Document-Grounded Dialogue Pre-training: Experiments Details

 In Doc2dial, for the task of knowledge identification, we compare CausalDD with several strong baselines, including UniGDD~\cite{unigdd}, BERTQA~\cite{kenton2019bert}, BERT-PR~\cite{daheim2021cascaded}, RoBERTa-PR~\cite{daheim2021cascaded}, Multi-Sentence~\cite{wu2021dialki}, and DIALKI~\cite{wu2021dialki}.
 The other models formulate knowledge identification as a machine reading comprehension task and extract the grounding span from the document.
 For the response generation task, we compare CausalDD with UniGDD and several pipeline methods, including DIALKI+BART that uses DIALKI for knowledge identification and BART~\cite{lewis2019bart} for response generation, RoBERTa-PR+BART, and RoBERTa+T5 \citep{unigdd}.

 In MultiDoc2dial, we first use the same Retrieval and Ranking module as Re2G~\cite{glass2022re2g} to obtain relevant documents as input for UniGDD and CausalDD.
 We also compare a series of baselines set up by \citet{feng2021multidoc2dial}, which use BM25 and multiple DPR variances as retrievers, and use a BART-large pre-trained on the CNN dataset as the generation module.
+Moreover, we compare our method CausalDD with recent methods: R3 \citep{bansal-etal-2022-r3}, G4 \citep{zhang-etal-2022-g4}, and CPII-NLP \citep{li-etal-2022-grounded} proposed in the DialDoc Workshop and Re3FiD \citep{zhang2023coarsetofine}, considering these three methods did not provide the exact-match results, we leave blanks in the Table \ref{tab:multidoc2dial_response}.

 In Doc2bot, we mainly compare with UniGDD and use three different T5 pre-trained models T5-Mengzi~\cite{zhang2021mengzi}, mT5~\cite{xue2021mt5}, and T5-Randeng~\cite{fengshenbang}. to initialize for a more comprehensive comparison.